-Several desserts are finished off with confectioner's sugar, from flourless chocolate cake to raspberry tart to Greek specialties such as kourabiedes (Greek walnut sugar cookies).
+Several desserts are finished off with confectioner's sugar, from flourless chocolate cake to funnel cake to raspberry tart to Greek specialties such as kourabiethes (Greek walnut sugar cookies).
 So what do you do if you find yourself without this crucial ingredient?
 You make your own!
 Homemade powdered sugar is quick and easy to put together and is simply made with white granulated sugar.

 What You Need

 All you will need is a blender, measuring cup, a clean dish towel, sugar, and cornstarch if you choose to add.
 For each cup of confectioner's sugar needed use one cup of regular granulated sugar.